A stochastic partial differential equation model for limit order book dynamics: A stochastic PDE model for limit order book dynamics

 Similarly, for the bid side

-Substituting these expressions in \eqref{eq:price}, we obtain the following equation for the dynamics of the mid-price:
+Substituting these expressions in \eqref{eq:price}, we obtain the following dynamics of the mid-price:

 We observe that price dynamics is entirely determined by the order flow at the top of the book and the depth of the limit order book around the mid-price.

-\begin{rmk} Equation~\eqref{eq:SDEprice} requires left and right-differentiability of $u$ at the origin.
+The tick size $\delta$, used in the derivation, does not appear anymore in \eqref{eq:SDEprice}.
+The only trace of the microstructure is the impact coefficient $\theta$ which relates the order flow imbalance to the magnitude of the price change, and whose amplitude may vary across assets. \begin{rmk} Equation~\eqref{eq:SDEprice} requires left and right-differentiability of $u$ at the origin.
 This can be guaranteed whenever $u_t$ takes values in the Sobolev space $H^{2\gamma}(I)$, for some $\gamma > \sfrac34$ which will be the case in our model.
-However, note that in general $\nabla u(0+) \neq \nabla u(0-)$. \end{rmk}
+Note however that, in contrast to \cite{lasrylions}, in general $\nabla u(0+) \neq \nabla u(0-)$: the difference between these two quantities is proportional to the order flow imbalance which drives price moves. \end{rmk}

+\begin{rmk} As noted in Remark \ref{remark.zero}, in the case $\alpha u+f = \beta=\sigma=\eta=0$ corresponds to a constant centered order book profile $u_t=u_0$.
+In this case, Equation~\eqref{eq:SDEprice} implies $dS_t=0$ i.e. the price is constant, which is consistent with a zero net order flow.
+This is a (desirable) consequence of the consistency between the price dynamics \eqref{eq:SDEprice} and the order book dynamics \eqref{eq:lSPDE}. \end{rmk}